Book A Call

 While you could probably apply it to literally any area of your life where you’d like to grow, even personal aspects, I find it particularly useful for learning and creating.

-It’s a bit of a work-in-progress framework for studying how to grow as a person, and, if you find it useful, a flexible tool for creative people that want to grow through learning and making.
+It’s a bit of a work-in-progress framework for studying how to grow as a person and if you find it useful as a flexible tool for creative people who want to grow through learning and making.

 As I use it everyday, it keeps evolving, but you may find it a solid methodology to achieve more and finish what you started.